zn-/CourseProject-3/CodeBook.md

 5.Creating a second, independent tidy data set with the average of each variable for each activity and each subject- Using two nested for loops, one looping over subjects and over activity, the resultant tidy dataset was obtained.
 After this transformation, the resultant tidy dataset was written out in final_Means_data.txt file.

-PS- I know there are better ways of doing this in R, but because of my C programming background, for loops sort of comes naturally to me.
+PS- I know there are better ways of doing this in R, but because of my C programming background, "for" loops sort of comes naturally to me.

 Original description of the dataset: